niolabs/docs/docs/blocks/block-development.md

 ## The {{ book.product }} Framework

  When you develop {{ book.product }} blocks, you use the {{ book.product }} framework.
-The framework holds all the classes you will be using to create your block as well as the functionality that ties everything together.
+The framework holds all the classes required to create your block as well as the functionality to tie everything together.
 Think of the framework as a toolshed of useful tools for working with {{ book.product }}.

 ### Block Context

-In the configure method, blocks are passed 'context' about themselves and the environment that they are running in.
-This information is available to be used by block developers:
+In the configure method, blocks are passed 'context' about themselves and their.
+Block developers should refer to the following information:

-* **block_router** (BlockRouter):The router in which the block will be running.
-The only requirements are that it can handle signals notified by its blocks.
+* **block_router** (BlockRouter): The router in which the block will be run.
+The router must be able to handle signals notified by its blocks.
-* **properties** (dict): The block properties (metadata) that will be deserialized and loaded as block properties.
+* **properties** (dict): The block properties (metadata) that will be deserialized and loaded.
-* **hooks** (Hooks): Hooks to subscribe to participate in the lifecycle process involving all blocks running together.
+* **hooks** (Hooks): Hooks to subscribe to participate in the lifecycle process involving all blocks running together. //Matt: Alternate: not sure what this means//
 * **service_name** (str): The name of the service this block belongs to.
 * **command_url** (str): The URL at which this block can be commanded.
 This URL will not have host or port information, as that may be different based on public/private IP.
-It will look like "/services/ServiceName/BlockAlias/".
+For example,  "/services/ServiceName/BlockAlias/".
-* **mgmt_signal_handler** (method): method to use to publish management signals
+* **mgmt_signal_handler** (method): The method used to publish management signals.

 ### Discoverability

-Classes marked as `discoverable` allow the system to identify them and register them, while marking a class as `not_discoverable` produces the opposite effect.
-The default state of a block is `discoverable`.
+By default, a class is marked as `discoverable` to permit the system to identify and register the class.
+Marking a class as `not_discoverable` produces the opposite effect.

 To mark a class as not_discoverable, use the parameter-less decorator `@not_discoverable`
 ```